iotexproject/iotex-bootstrap/README.md

 Check the release [notes](https://github.com/iotexproject/iotex-core/releases/tag/v0.5.0-rc4) for what's new in v0.5.0-rc4.

-**Note: please use the up-to-date config and restart from the clean state again, which your problem of syncing with the testnet**

 **Note: make sure you always rebase to the LATEST `iotex-testnet` repo**

-**Note: for those who participated in the previous testnet, you MUST clean your local state and then restart with v0.5.0-rc4 (image ID: 5d07869264da)!**
+**Note: for those who participated in the current testnet, you could restart with the docker image v0.5.0-rc4-hotfix (image ID: 3ec051608478) with our hot fix. you DOT NOT need to clean up the local database this time!**

 **Note: the command to start a node has been changed.
 Please follow the new command bellow.**